RoNotBroYT/Alert-buy-sell/README.md

 # Alert-buy-sell
-<P1>It helps traders buy and sell stuff in an instant.
+<P1>It helps traders know what is happening in every stock with custom alerts that inform you in an instant.
 Self developed.</P1>
 ***
 <H1>What it does</H1>
 <P1>Its funtion is to anyaise charts and send alerts to tell the trader what is happing in every stock.